Ali Ghomi, M.D., F.A.C.O.G.

-Meet Dr. Ghomi
+Dr. Ghomi performed the first:

 Dr. Ghomi is currently the Chief of Robotic Surgery and Director of Female Pelvic Medicine and Reconstructive Surgery at Sisters of Charity Hospital, Catholic Health, Buffalo, NY.

 Dr. Ghomi graduated from The George Washington University School of Medicine and Biomedical Sciences in 1999.
 He completed a post-graduate residency in Obstetrics and Gynecology at University at Buffalo in 2003.
 He went on to complete a nationally-accredited fellowship (AAGL/SRS) in advanced laparoscopic surgery in Houston, TX.
 He received Board Certification in Obstetrics & Gynecology in 2004 and Female Pelvic Medicine & Reconstructive Surgery (formerly known as Urogynecology) in 2013.